Biden employer vaccine mandate a step closer to reality as OSHA submits rule text to OMB for review

 CLICK HERE TO GET THE FOX NEWS APP

-The administration hasn’t given a timetable for the OMB review but it will likely be completed within the next few weeks.
+The administration hasn’t given a timetable for the OMB review but it may be completed within the next few weeks.

 Fox News' Kelly Chernenkoff contributed to this report.